How to Build Firefox Kiosk on Ubuntu Core 24 Using Ubuntu-Frame and Wayland

 To start, stop or restart the Firefox Kiosk, simply enter one of the following systemctl command in terminal

-sudo systemctl start firefox-kiosk
+sudo systemctl start kiosk

-sudo systemctl restart firefox-kiosk
+sudo systemctl restart kiosk

-sudo systemctl stop firefox-kiosk
+sudo systemctl stop kiosk

 Leave a Comment